theedigerati/acct/README.md

 - Tenant API - http://acme.acct
 - OpenAPI Docs - http://acme.acct/docs

-Sub-domain slug can be edited for any organisation(tenant).
+Sub-domain slug can be customised for any organisation(tenant).